 Use the Minecraft: Education Edition resource page

 One of the best ways to get going with Minecraft: Education Edition and, indeed, to keep going, is to use the resource page.
 It is crammed full of hundreds of lessons already created by other teachers and shared for use.

 Teachers can get instant access to a selection of lessons spanning school grades and subjects.
 Search by subject and age to help focus in on what you need.
-Once you've found something you can use, it can be used as is, or you can adapt to better suit the task required.
+Once you've found something you can use, it can be presented as is, or you can adapt to better suit the task required.

 The starter kit in this selection of materials is well worth using if you're new to Minecraft: Education Edition.
-It features sample lessons, starter worlds, training videos, and links to other educators that can help ease you into this blocky new world.
+It features sample lessons, starter worlds, training videos, and links to other educators who can help ease you into this blocky new world.

 Use survival mode in Minecraft: Education Edition